cjmakin/code-signal-problems/README.md

 # CodeSignal Problems

-My solutions to a few CodeSignal problems, mostly in Python.
+My solutions to a few CodeSignal problems.

-These are taken from the Interview Prep Crash Course and divided into 8 parts:
+These are from the Interview Prep Crash Course and divided into 8 parts:

 #### Arrays
 - [x] firstDuplicate